-If you are insured under a Sovereign workplace insurance plan with your employer, and you are either leaving service or you have left service within the last 45 days (or in the last 60 days in some plans), then you will likely have a continuation option under the plan.
-This means that you are able to take out an insurance policy directly with Sovereign, up to the amount of cover you had under your employer’s plan, on favourable terms.
+If you are insured under an AIA workplace insurance plan with your employer, and you are either leaving service or you have left service within the last 45 days (or in the last 60 days in some plans), then you will likely have a continuation option under the plan.
+This means that you are able to take out an insurance policy directly with AIA, up to the amount of cover you had under your employer’s plan, on favourable terms.

 Continuation options are valuable.
 They enable you to take out insurance cover without undergoing any medical examinations or tests, or answering any health questions.
 All you need do is to complete a simple online form to apply for your cover.
 This means that any medical condition or state of health which you may have developed after obtaining cover under your employer’s plan is disregarded when you exercise your continuation option.